zhengfangyu/zhengfangyu.github.io/_pages/about-DESKTOP-MB215VJ.md

 Fundings and Projects (Hosted)
 ======
-1. National Cryptographic Science Foundation of China, General Project, "Research on the Integration of AI Accelerators for High-Speed Implementation of Lattice-Based Cryptography" (Grant No. 2025NCSF02005), 2025.
 1. CCF-Ant R&D Fund, (Grant No. CCF-AFSG RF20230206), 2023.
 1. Ant Group R&D Fund, 2021 and 2022.
 1. CCF-Tencent Rhino-Bird Young Faculty Open Research Fund, Scientific Research Fund (Grant No. CCF-RAGR20210131), 2021.